Entering the UK in 2026: Rules, ETA & Border Guide

 Section H: Summary

-When travelling to the UK, you can avoid issues at the border by being prepared.
+When travelling to the UK, preparation is the most effective way to avoid issues at the border.

 Section I: FAQs on Travelling to the UK